hotwax/oms-documentation/deployment&configuration/tathya/chartsCreation/visualize&SaveChart.md

 # Save and Share your Chart

-At the top-left corner, give a meaningful name for your chart to easily identify it in Tathya.
+In the top-left corner, give your chart a descriptive name for easy identification within Tathya.

-Now, click on the SAVE button at the top-right corner.
+Navigate to the top-right corner and click on the "SAVE" button.
+A Save Chart panel will appear with the Chart Name field auto-populated.

+After saving, find your chart in the Charts tab for quick access.